Collection of terms and definitions related to ShipStation's integrated partners.

 The opposite of DDP.
 See similar DAP.
 See also INCOTERM.

-This is either a store or carrier integration built directly into ShipStation.
-These integrations have a branded tile in either the Store Setup or Carriers & Fulfillments Settings screens.
+This is a store or carrier integration built directly into ShipStation.
+These integrations have a branded tile in either the Store Setup or Carriers Settings screens.

 An ID code used to track and register customs information in the EU.
-Currently, all businesses that import or export goods from countries outside the EU need one.
+Currently, all businesses that import or export goods from countries outside the EU need an EORI number.

 A customs requirement that information about the sender, receiver, and parcel contents all be gathered digitally and sent ahead to Customs in the destination country.
 China and the US have passed legislation introducing this requirement to bolster border protection, and more countries are likely to follow suit in the coming years.